How to Remove Adhesive From Car

 1. Clean the Area: Wash and dry the surface thoroughly.

-2. Apply Gentle Heat: Use a heat gun on a low setting or a hairdryer on a medium setting.
-Hold it about 6-8 inches away from the surface, constantly moving it to avoid overheating any one spot.
-The goal is to make the material pliable, not hot to the touch.
+2. Apply Gentle Heat: Use a heat gun on a low setting or a hairdryer on medium, held 6-8 inches away, constantly moving.

-3. Slowly Peel: Start at a corner and gently peel the film or decal back at a very low angle (almost parallel to the surface).
+3. Slowly Peel: Start at a corner and gently peel back at a very low angle.
 The heat should help the adhesive release.

 Method 5: Removing Adhesive Residue from Glass

-1. Soak it: Spray the residue with a glass cleaner or a solution of hot water and soap.
+1. Soak it: Spray with glass cleaner or hot soapy water.
 Let it soak for several minutes.

-2. Scrape: Use a new, sharp razor blade scraper (designed for glass) held at a low angle.
-Gently scrape away the softened adhesive.
-Always keep the glass surface wet with cleaner or soapy water while scraping to provide lubrication.
-Be sure to handle sharp tools with extreme care to avoid injury.
+2. Scrape: Use a new, sharp razor blade scraper held at a low angle, keeping the glass wet with cleaner while scraping.

-3. Alcohol or Remover: For any remaining small bits, follow the rubbing alcohol or automotive adhesive remover steps described earlier.
+3. Alcohol or Remover: For any remaining small bits, apply rubbing alcohol or automotive adhesive remover.

-4. Clean Glass: Finish by cleaning the glass with your preferred glass cleaner for a streak-free shine.
+4. Clean Glass: Finish with your preferred glass cleaner for a streak-free shine.

 Method 6: Cleaning Interior Surfaces (Dashboards, Door Panels)